hertie-data-science-lab/ds01-hub/README.md

 ### Click "New Issue" to:

 - **Report a bug** — something's broken, erroring, or not working as expected
-- **Request access** — need resources (GPU time, MIGs), group access, or software installed
+- **Request access** — need resources (GPU time, MIGs), group access, or software installed (specify your access end date)
-- **Request documentation** — need a guide for something not yet documented
+- **Request documentation** — lack of clarity in existing docs / need a guide for something not yet documented
-- **Report a status issue** — think the server might be down?
+- **Report a status issue** — think the server might be down (also email h.baker@hertie-school.org)
-- **Share feedback** — have ideas to improve ds01?
-We want to hear them
+- **Request new functionality / share feedback** — have ideas to improve ds01?
+We want to hear them (categorize as feature request, improvement, workflow, etc.)
 - **Ask a question** — you're stuck and need guidance
 - **Book a consultation** — want hands-on help, office hours, or technical support